Feelings & Emotions

 How to Pronounce Боли ме стомакот

-The Latin transliteration above uses a standard system where each Macedonian letter maps to a predictable Latin equivalent.
+Боли ме стомакот is pronounced “Boli me stomakot” — the transliteration maps each Cyrillic letter to a predictable Latin equivalent, with no silent letters or irregular spellings to watch out for.
 Stress in Macedonian generally falls on the third-to-last syllable in longer words, though for shorter words and phrases it often falls on the first syllable.
-Listen to native audio pronunciation in the free OpaLingo interactive lessons.
+Tap “Play Audio” above to listen to the pronunciation.

 When to Use “Боли ме стомакот”